abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/overview.md

 - In the same domain as the Azure Stack HCI or Windows Server 2019 Datacenter cluster

-### On the Azure Stack HCI cluster that hosts Azure Kubernetes Service
+### On the Azure Stack HCI cluster or Windows Server 2019 Datacenter failover cluster that hosts Azure Kubernetes Service

 The Azure Stack HCI cluster or Windows Server 2019 Datacenter failover cluster has the following requirements: